 What is a Commercial Invoice

-A commercial invoice is a document created for international shipments containing important information about the export.
+A commercial invoice contains important information about the export.
 It includes extra details than regular sales invoices to calculate tariffs and confirm the shipment is legal.
 Commercial invoices form the basis of a customs declaration.

 Getting your commercial invoices right is essential for preventing hold-ups with your shipments and staying on good terms with customers and customs authorities.
 In the sections below, we’ll look at what you need to include on your commercial invoices.
 Doing so ensures the shipping process runs smoothly for you (the seller) and your overseas buyer.